afollestad/recyclical/README.md

 ### Use in Binding

-During binding of your items, you can access selection states *even if you don't have a direct reference to your `DataSource`.
+During binding of your items, you can access selection states *even if you don't have a direct reference to your `DataSource`.*

 In `onBind` blocks, this is done with extensions in `ViewHolder` which provide functions to check selection state and select/deselect the current item that is being bound.

-In `onClick` and `onLongClick` blocks, this is done using a type that is passed as `this` which provides the same set of functions to check selection state and select/deselect the current item that is being clicked.
+In `onClick` and `onLongClick` blocks, this is done using a type that is passed as `this` which provides the same set of functions.

 ```kotlin
 recyclerView.setup {